Tell us about yourself

 What have you changed in your life to help save whales?

-What advice would you give to others to take steps in their lives to help whales?
+What advice would you give to others to take steps in their lives to help whales and marine life?

 Research and learn.
 No one can do everything, but if everyone does a little bit, that’s more powerful than one person doing everything.
 Speak up and use your own talents and abilities as your platform.